Gumpsj/scratch-gui/README.md

 - 14 APA102 RGB1 (software SPI): D12, D10
 - 14 APA102 RGB2 (software SPI): D9, D8

-Follow original LLK instruction and once installed scratch-gui from this repository you need to start websocket/serial server on the PC where Arduino is connected before use extension.
+Follow original LLK instruction (you can find below) and once installed scratch-gui from this repository you need to start websocket/serial server on the PC where Arduino is connected before use extension.
 ```bash
 cd serialport
 node wsServer.js